 Containers Designed to Reach and Maintain Ideal Temperatures

-To prevent degradation of the extract and retain the purity of the finished CBD, maintain appropriate temperatures throughout hemp processing.
-Whether freezing hemp immediately after harvest or seeking ways to keep ethanol cold for extraction, producers must use freezer containers with precision temperature controls.
+To prevent degradation of the extract and retain the purity of the finished CBD, appropriate temperatures must be maintained throughout hemp processing.
+Whether freezing hemp immediately after harvest or seeking ways to keep ethanol cold for extraction, producers must use equipment with precision temperature controls.
 Klinge has several freezer unit designs built into insulated 20’ and 40’-long shipping containers that can be transported by truck, rail, or cargo ship to nearly any destination in the world.

 For rapidly bringing temperatures down, you might consider our containerized blast freezer units.
 For maintaining temperatures either during storage or transport, you can browse our pharmaceutical containers.
-For more information on finding a unit to meet hemp processing specifications or a quote, contact us.
+For more information on finding a unit to meet your hemp processing specifications or to request a quote, please contact us.